Graph Sparsification for Derandomizing Massively Parallel Computation with Low Space: MIS and maximal matching in rounds

 \subsection{Randomized \MPC algorithm with smaller seed}

-We begin with a presentation of a simple randomized algorithm for MIS that uses random seeds of $O(\log \Delta)$ bits for each step in Luby's algorithm.
+We begin with a presentation of a simple randomized MIS algorithm that uses random seeds of $O(\log \Delta)$ bits for each step in Luby's algorithm.
 We later show how to adjust this randomized algorithm to be efficiently implemented deterministically.
-Our starting point is based on the observation that in Luby's algorithm we only need independence between nodes that are $2$-hop apart.
-This allows us to reduce the seed length from $O(\log n)$ to $O(\log \Delta)$ by essentially assigning every node a new name with only $O(\log \Delta)$ bits, such that every $2$-hop neighbors are given distinct names.
+Let us first observe that in Luby's algorithm we only need independence between nodes that are $2$-hop apart.
+This allows us to reduce the seed length from $O(\log n)$ to $O(\log \Delta)$ by assigning every node a new name with only $O(\log \Delta)$ bits, such that every $2$-hop neighbors are given distinct names.
 This task can be stated as a vertex coloring in the graph $G^2$.
-For every graph $G$ with maximum degree $\Delta$, Linial \cite{Linial92} showed an $O(\Delta^2)$-coloring using $O(\log^* n)$ rounds in the \local model.
-Kuhn \cite{Kuhn09} extended this algorithm and show that it can implemented also in the \congest model within the same number of rounds.
+For every graph $G$ with maximum degree $\Delta$, Linial \cite{Linial92} showed an $O(\Delta^2)$-coloring using $O(\log^*n)$ rounds in the \local model, and Kuhn \cite{Kuhn09} extended this algorithm and show that it can implemented also in the \congest model within the same number of rounds.

 In our context, since we wish to color the graph $G^2$, we need compute a $O(\Delta^4)$-coloring $\chi$ on $G^2$.
-As $\Delta \le n^{\delta}$ (for some constant $c$), the $2$-hop neighbors of each node can be stored on a single machine, and thus we can efficiently simulate the coloring algorithm of \cite{Kuhn09} within $O(\log^* n)$ rounds.
+As $\Delta \le n^{\delta}$ (for some constant $\delta$), the $2$-hop neighbors of each node can be stored on a single machine, and thus we can efficiently simulate the coloring algorithm of \cite{Kuhn09} within $O(\log^* n)$ rounds.
 Once the $O(\Delta^4)$-coloring is computed, the algorithm will simulate the random choices of Luby's algorithm using a family $\mathcal{H}^*$ of pairwise independent hash functions (as in Lemma~\ref{lem:hash}) mapping the $O([\Delta^4])$ colors to number in $[\Delta^4]$.
-The benefit of using this family of hash functions is that one can pick a function $h$ in this family uniformly at random using only $O(\log \Delta)$ bits (rather than $O(\log n)$ bits).
+The benefit of using this family of hash functions $\mathcal{H}^*$ is that one can pick a function $h \in \mathcal{H}^*$ i.u.r. using only $O(\log \Delta)$ bits (rather than $O(\log n)$ bits).